Nesvilab/MSFragger/tutorial_linux.md

 $philosopherPath report
 $philosopherPath workspace --clean

-# Run IMQuant.
+# Run IonQuant.
 Change the -Xmx value according to your computer's memory.
-java -Xmx64G -jar $imquantPath <options> <path to .d> <path to .pepXML>
+java -Xmx64G -jar $ionquantPath <options> <path to .d> <path to .pepXML>
 ```
-**Please note: The [IMQuant.jar](https://github.com/Nesvilab/IMQuant/releases/latest) file must be in the same directory as the `ext` folder.** To see the IMQuant help, run `java -jar IMQuant.jar`.
+**Please note: The [IonQuant.jar](https://github.com/Nesvilab/IonQuant/releases/latest) file must be in the same directory as the `ext` folder.** To see the IonQuant help, run `java -jar IonQuant.jar`.

 <br>